-9. The treatment of persons who have been exposed to or who are infected with diseases or health conditions that may be the cause of a public health emergency;
+9. The treatment of persons who have been exposed to or who are infected with diseases or health conditions that may be the cause of a catastrophic health emergency;

-10. The safe disposal of infectious wastes and human remains in compliance with the provisions of this act;
+10. The safe disposal of contaminated wastes and human remains during a catastrophic health emergency;

-11. The safe and effective control of persons isolated, quarantined, vaccinated, tested, or treated during a state of public health emergency;
+11. The safe and effective control of persons isolated, quarantined, vaccinated, tested, or treated during a catastrophic health emergency;

-12. Tracking the source and outcomes of infected persons;
+12. Tracking the source and outcomes of infected persons during a catastrophic health emergency;

-13. Ensuring that each city and county within the state identifies the following:
+13. Ensuring that during a catastrophic health emergency each city and county within the state identifies the following:

-- a. sites where persons can be isolated or quarantined in compliance with the conditions and principles for isolation or quarantine of this act, - b. sites where medical supplies, food, and otheressentials can be distributed to the population, - c. sites where public health and emergency workers can be housed and fed, and - d. routes and means of transportation of people and materials;
+- a. sites where infected persons can be isolated or quarantined and conditions for isolation or quarantine, - b. sites where medical supplies, food, and other essentials can be distributed to the population, - c. sites where public health and emergency workers can be housed and fed, and - d. routes and means of transportation of people and materials;

-14. Cultural norms, values, religious principles, and traditions that may be relevant; and
+14. The recognition of cultural norms, values, religious principles, and traditions that may be relevant during a catastrophic health emergency; and